cba85/electron-webview/README.md

 ### Topbar (home and print buttons)

 A topbar to show buttons:
-- "Home" button to come back to your app if your website has external links is included.
+- "Home" button to come back to your app if your website has external links.
 - "Print" button to print the current url displayed by the webview.

 You can activate/deactivate this topbar (activate by default).